 Are there cash machines at the racecourse?

-There are lots of ATM cash machines located in both the Grandstand and Silver Ring.
+There are cash machines located in both the Queen Anne and Windsor Enclosures.
 Queues can be long so it is advisable to bring some cash with you on the day.
-Some cash machines have a £2.95 service charge.
+Some cash machines will also operate using a service charge.

 Can I see the Parade Ring?

-Only those who have Grandstand or Royal Enclosure tickets can access the Parade Ring.
-There is no access available for anyone with Silver Ring Enclosure tickets.
-Drinks are not permitted.
+Only those who have Queen Anne or Royal Enclosure tickets can access the Parade Ring.
+There is no access available for anyone with Windsor Enclosure tickets.